 Trends at the fall-line indicate that in general water quality is improving in the non-tidal portions of the James River basin with respect to nutrient concentrations although no change in suspended solids was observed.
-Water quality status in the tidal portions of the James River was Poor throughout nearly the entire basin with all other regions having Marginal status.
-Improving trends in nutrients, primarily total and dissolved inorganic phosphorus, were generally restricted to the tidal freshwater and oligohaline segments of the James River.
+Water quality status in the tidal portions of the James River was Fair throughout most of the entire basin.
+Improving trends in nutrients, both in nitrogen and phosphorus parameters were generally restricted to the tidal freshwater and oligohaline segments of the James River although some trends were observed further downstream.
 The trends in phosphorus observed are probably directly related to decreasing trends in NPS and/or PS total phosphorus loads for this parameter both above and below the fall-line.
 It is unclear why similar reductions in NPS and PS nitrogen loads have not resulted in more a widespread response in nitrogen concentrations in James River.
 Few changes in chlorophyll a, suspended solids or dissolved oxygen were observed although degrading trends in Secchi depth were observed in multiple segments.
 A closer examination of the geographical distribution and relative contribution of NPS and PS loads to nutrient concentrations and their potential effects on phytoplankton concentrations in various regions of the James River basin may provide more insight into direct causes of the decreasing trends observed.
 Alternatively, studies designed to identify of sources of colored dissolved organic matter may be required answer this question.

-Overall living resources conditions in the James River are degraded.
-Phytoplankton communities throughout the James River were characterized as Fair-Poor to Poor at all stations.
+Overall living resources conditions in the James River were mixed with status of phytoplankton communities in the James River ranging from Good to Poor and an improving trend in the P-IBI at two stations.
 Algal bloom development can be a major concern in reference to degrading the water quality, producing stress conditions and even mortality among fish and shellfish, plus human health concerns.
 Appropriate human health alerts, and restrictions directed at specific water based recreational activities may need to be considered in specific and intense bloom development.
-Presently the main species of concern regarding bloom conditions is Cochlodinium polykrikoides.
+Presently the main species of concern regarding bloom conditions continues to be Cochlodinium polykrikoides.
 Its blooms are generally extensive, long lasting, and a concern to the various local and state agencies as producing potential toxins and anoxic conditions in the water column, and possible health risks to recreational users.
-Fishkills have been associated with these blooms in the past, and although no significant human health problems have reported to date, its presence has often curtailed public recreational activities.
-Several of the other toxin producers (Alexandrium monilatum, Prorocentrum minimum, Karlodinium veneficum, Chattonella subsalsa) are also of concern due to any economic, health, or recreational impact their contamination or mortality may produce in the local fisheries (fish and shellfish).
+While no major blooms occurred in 2014, fishkills have been associated with these blooms in the past, and although no significant human health problems have been reported to date, its presence has often curtailed public recreational activities.
+Several other toxin producers (Alexandrium monilatum, Prorocentrum minimum, Karlodinium veneficum, Chattonella subsalsa) are also of concern due to any economic, health, or recreational impact their contamination or mortality may produce in the local fisheries (fish and shellfish).
 These potentially harmful species are to be monitored throughout the year to appraise management of their status.
 These blooms can be supported by nutrients entering the river and its tributaries so managerial efforts to reduce this input should be considered.

-Status of the benthos at most fixed-point stations in the James Rivers was Degraded or Severely Degraded and probability-based benthic monitoring indicated that only 40% of the total area of the river meet restoration goals.
-Only one improving trend in benthic community conditions based on the B-IBI was observed at all of the fixed point stations monitored and trend analysis of probability-based sampling data indicates a long term decrease in the proportion of area meeting restoration goals for the basin as a whole.
+Status of the benthos at most fixed-point stations in the James River was Degraded or Severely Degraded and probability-based benthic monitoring indicated that 60% of the total area of the river failed to meet restoration goals.
+Only one improving trend in the B-IBI was detected at fixed point stations monitored in the James River and trend analysis of probability-based sampling data indicates a long term decrease in the proportion of area meeting restoration goals for the basin as a whole.
 Living resource conditions in the James River are the result of a variety of anthropogenic effects including low dissolved oxygen related to nutrient input and degradation coupled with anthropogenic contamination.